Laillaa/CStat-Project/Report.md

 The regression summary provided several key insights:
 We developed a multiple linear regression model aimed at predicting housing prices (`SalePrice`) based on a subset of carefully selected variables.
 This final feature set includes:
-- The top 10 **categorical variables**, selected using ANOVA-based statistical ranking and encoded using **one-hot encoding**, and
+- The top 10 categorical variables, selected using ANOVA-based statistical ranking and encoded using one-hot encoding, and
-- A selection of **quantitative variables** identified via their statistically significant Pearson correlation coefficients and low p-values relative to the target.
+- A selection of quantitative variables identified via their statistically significant Pearson correlation coefficients and low p-values relative to the target.

-The model was estimated using the **Ordinary Least Squares (OLS)** method implemented via the `statsmodels` library, ensuring interpretability of coefficient estimates and access to comprehensive diagnostic statistics.
+The model was estimated using the Ordinary Least Squares (OLS) method implemented via the `statsmodels` library, ensuring interpretability of coefficient estimates and access to comprehensive diagnostic statistics.

 ###  Model Summary and Global Performance